petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 3.0
 ```

-The expression blank.x means, “Go to the object blank refers to and get the value of x.”
+The expression blank.x means, "Go to the object blank refers to and get the value of x."
 In this case, we assign that value to a variable named x.
 There is no conflict between the variable x and the attribute x.
 You can use dot notation as part of any expression.
 For example:

 ```